 Immediately after passing a sharp turn you must stop again to see another wonder of the Icefields Parkway, the Bridal Veil Falls which is a waterfall you can enjoy from the road.

 TOP THINGS TO DO IN THE ICEFIELDS PARKWAY – JASPER AREA

 Glaciers are masses of ice formed by the weight of snow.
-In winter, the precipitations are very abundant, forming layers of very thick snow which weight results in solidification.
+In winter, the precipitations are very abundant, forming layers of very thick snow that its weight results in solidification.
 In the spring, part of this ice is thawed feeding the lakes of the Canadian Rockies and the rivers that in this case flow to three oceans, the Pacific Ocean, the Arctic Ocean, and the Atlantic Ocean.

 The best way to get to know the Columbia Ice Field is through one of its glaciers, the Athabasca Glacier, as it is one of the most accessible glaciers in the world.
-This tongue of ice thousands of years old has an area of four square miles.
+This tongue of ice is thousands of years old and has an area of four square miles.

-The other option is to hire a tour in the Columbia Icefields Discovery Center, in front of the glacier but on the other side of the road.
+The other option is to hire a tour in the Columbia Icefields Discovery Center in front of the glacier but on the other side of the road.
 This tour includes a ride by Ice Explorers.
 These 6-wheeled SUVs are entirely designed to move on the ice of the glacier.
 In addition, the guide will allow you to get off the vehicle to walk on the glacier in a safe area.

 You can do this activity from mid-April to mid-October.
 The price is 100 CAD or 90 CAD if purchased 48 hours in advance.

 With the Ice Explorer tour ticket, you will also have access to the Glacier Skywalk.
 A platform with a glass floor, hanging on the edge of a cliff, where you can enjoy impressive views of the Sunwapta Valley.